Ricky Rodson is an experienced cryptozoologist with several published books on the subjects of zoology, cryptozoology, and mythical beasts.

-What makes the maned wolf so weird is its long legs.
-In fact, the maned wolf is the tallest of all the wild canids in the world.
+What makes the Maned Wolf so weird is its long legs.
+In fact, this wolf is the tallest of all the wild canids in the world.
 This is likely an evolutionary trait to adapt to the tall grasslands of Brazil, its natural homeland.
-The maned wolf's fur is the same color as a red fox, and like the fox is thought to have the potential of being a chicken thief.
+The Maned Wolf's fur is the same color as a red fox, and like the fox is thought to have the potential of being a chicken thief.

 2. Tufted Deer

-The tufted deer is quite possibly the scariest looking deer, ever.
+The Tufted Deer is quite possibly the scariest looking deer, ever.
 When looking at this animal, the first thing you notice is the pair of vampire-like fangs protruding from both sides of its mouth.
-Although it's sometimes difficult to tell because of the fur on its head, the tufted deer has small horns on the top of its head that it uses for headbutting in self-defense.
+Although it's sometimes difficult to tell because of the fur on its head, the tufted deer has small horns that it uses for headbutting in self-defense.

-The tufted deer is mainly found throughout mainland China all the way to Tibet and northeastern Burma (Myanmar).
+The Tufted Deer is mainly found throughout mainland China all the way to Tibet and northeastern Burma (Myanmar).
 They are somewhat shy during the day and become more active at night.
-They dislike humans so much, that ones that experience regular contact with us often die far sooner due to stress.
+They dislike humans so much that the ones that experience regular contact with us often die far sooner due to stress.